broomburgo/Narratore/Docs/DEFINING_A_GAME_SETTING.md

 Instead of simply using `String` for the `associatedtype ID`, we defined a basic `ID` type that can essentially be created from and transformed to a `String`.
 The advantage of specifying a type is that we'll be able to extend this and give it more power if it's needed.
 Defining a specific type for something instead of using a `typealias` is the more flexible option, but it requires a small amount of boilerplate (`ID` in fact is essentially wrapping of `String` not much more).

+We also conformed `Message` to `ExpressibleByStringLiteral`, so it can be easily produced from a `String` in cases were the `DSL` won't help us.

 ## Tag

-Each narration step in `Narratore` can be assigned zero or more `Tag`s, that represents additional metadata to take into account when that narration step is received by the `Handler` (see [Running the game](RUNNING_THE_GAME.md) for more details).
+Each narration step in `Narratore` can be equipped with zero or more `Tag`s, that represents additional metadata to take into account when that narration step is received by the `Handler` (see [Running the game](RUNNING_THE_GAME.md) for more details).
 For example, a `Tag` can be associated with showing some image in the game, or playing a sound, or modifying the font or the message text, or can be used to start a timer or attach some additional information that's relevant to the state of the game in general, but doesn't affect the way some particular narration step is communicated to the player.

-The `Tag` type must conform to the `Tagging` protocol, that makes it `Hashable` and `Codable`, and requires a `shouldObserve: Bool` property: if `shouldObserve` is `true` the tag will recorded in the global state of the game, and the count of observations for that tag can always be accessed from the `Script` type.
+The `Tag` type must conform to the `Tagging` protocol, that makes it `Hashable`, `Codable` and `Sendable`, and requires a `shouldObserve: Bool` property: if `shouldObserve` is `true` the tag will be recorded in the global state of the game, and the count of observations for that tag can always be accessed from the `Script` type.

 Let's add a simple `Tag` definition to `SimpleSetting`: